Some links on this page are affiliate links. See full disclosure in the page footer.

 2. Interrupt Technology Corporation (1986)

-The Interrupt Technology Corporation website, registered in September 1986, is another of the oldest websites still active today.
+The itcorp.com domain dates to September 1986, making Interrupt Technology Corporation one of the oldest online business presences still active today.
 The site’s layout and content have barely changed since its launch, offering a stark reminder of the internet’s utilitarian roots.

 The company specializes in digital infrastructure, and the website serves as a digital relic of how businesses first began to explore the potential of the Internet as a medium for communication.